JCSS-PMC/PMC/_sources/part-01/models-for-physical-behaviour.md

  $W$ is a random or non-random variable or a random field which may depend on the structural properties and which transformes $F_0$ to $F$.

- Eq. {eq}`eq4` should be regarded as a symbolic expression where $F_0$ and $W$ may represent several variables.
+ {eq}`eq4` should be regarded as a symbolic expression where $F_0$ and $W$ may represent several variables.

  One example may be snow load where $F_0$ is the time dependent snow load on ground and $W$ is the conversion factor for snow load on ground to snow load on roof which normally is assumed to to be time independent.

- Further information on action models is provided in part 2.
+ Further information on action models is provided in [part 2](../part-02/general-principles.md).
 It is noted that action models may include material properties (earthquake action depends for example on material damping).

 ## Geometrical models

  A structure can generally be described by a model consisting of